Accessibility Percolation on Cartesian Power Graphs: Introduction

 \section{Introduction}

-In the strong-selection weak-mutation (SSWM) regime evolutionary dynamics reduces to an adaptive walk on what is known as a fitness landscape, the map from genotypes to fitness values \cite{deVisser2014}.
+In the strong-selection weak-mutation (SSWM) regime evolutionary dynamics reduces to an adaptive walk on what is known as a fitness landscape, the map from genotypes to fitness values \cite{Fragata2019,deVisser2014}.
 For low mutation rates the nearly monomorphic population can be represented by a single majority genotype moving through the space of genotypes by individual mutations that fix with a probability depending on the fitness of the mutant relative to the parental genotype \cite{Gillespie1984,Orr2002}.
 Under strong selection, the movement of such a walker is additionally constrained towards increasing fitness values, making it an adaptive walk \cite{Kauffman1987}.
 This limits the number of selectively \textit{accessible paths} a population can take through the genotype space \cite{Carneiro2010,Franke2011,Weinreich2005}.

 Here we investigate the impact that the mutational structure of the genotype space has on the number of evolutionary paths available to SSWM dynamics.
 We use a simple stochastic model for fitness landscapes known as the House-of-Cards (HoC) model, in which each genotype $\xgL$ is assigned an i.i.d. continuous random fitness value $\xF{\xgL}$ \cite{Kauffman1987,Kingman1978}.
-As the property of a path to be accessible only depends on the rank ordering of fitness values the particular distribution chosen will not be of relevance.
-For simplicity we will assume the standard uniform distribution.
+Continuity of the distribution assures that ties in fitness values almost surely do not happen.
+Then a path is accessible if these fitness values are in increasing order.
+Accessibility therefore is a property purely of the ordering of the i.i.d. random variables.
+As a consequence accessibility is independent of the actual distribution chosen and we are free to choose any representative distribution.
+We will use the standard uniform distribution which has certain properties that make it easier to work with.